-- 2. Unlock the locking clip on the connector (connector shown from below for clarity), then squeeze and pull the connector off of the air outlet tube. - 3.
-Clean the area around the air tube to air cover connection to prevent debris from entering the system and then loosen the bolt on the air tube clamp so the clamp is no longer snug to the air tube.
+2. Unlock the locking clip on the connector (connector shown from below for clarity), then squeeze and pull the connector off of the air outlet tube.

+- 3. Clean the area around the air tube to air cover connection to prevent debris from entering the system and then loosen the bolt on the air tube clamp so the clamp is no longer snug to the air tube.
 It is not necessary to completely remove the clamp. - 4.
-Pull the air tube off from the air cleaner housing. - 5.
-Release the three clamps that secure the cover to the air filter housing.
+Pull the air tube off from the air cleaner housing.

+5. Release the three clamps that secure the cover to the air filter housing.
 Push the air filter cover toward the center of the vehicle and up slightly to release it.

 - 6. Remove the air filter element from the air filter housing. - 7.
-Install a new air filter element. - 8.
-Replace the air filter housing cover and secure the clamps.
-Be careful not to crimp the filter element edges between the air filter housing and cover and ensure that - 9.
+Install a new air filter element.

+- 8. Replace the air filter housing cover and secure the clamps.
+Be careful not to crimp the filter element edges between the air filter housing and cover and ensure that the tabs on the edge are properly aligned into the slots. - 9.
 Slip the air tube onto the air filter housing and tighten the air-tube clamp bolt snugly, but do not overtighten it.